SR Lord Nelson class: Southern Railway

 The Lord Nelson class was initially painted in Maunsell lined olive green, which later changed to a lighter shade in the mid-1930s.
 From 1938, some of the locomotives were painted in a semi-matt Malachite Green finish when Bulleid replaced Maunsell as CME of the Southern.
 During the war years, the locomotives were painted in wartime black livery, though retained the word "Southern" in yellow on the tender.
 After the war, the livery was reverted to the Southern Railway Malachite Green standard with "Sunshine Yellow" lining on the boiler rings.

 Numbers allocated to the locomotives were a variation of LSWR practice and, being constructed at Eastleigh, were given the prefix "E" before the number to distinguish from the locomotives of other pre-grouping railway companies that also carried the same number.
 In the case of the Lord Nelson class the numbering ranged from E850 to E865.
 This was eventually superseded by numbers without the "E" prefix, becoming 850 to 865 from 1931.

 Post-1948 (nationalisation)

 The initial livery applied following the nationalisation of the railways in 1948 was modified Southern malachite green and sunshine yellow with "British Railways" on the tender, and the Southern numbering system was temporarily retained with an "S" prefix (such as S850) until superseded by the British Railways numbering system.
 The locomotives then carried British Railways Brunswick green livery with orange and black lining.
 By this stage the locomotives were renumbered under standard British Railways procedure, from 30850 to 30865.

 Preservation

-The only survivor, first-of-class (30)850 Lord Nelson, has been preserved as part of the National Railway Collection, and has run on the national rail network.
+The first engine built, (30)850 Lord Nelson, has been preserved as part of the National Railway Collection and has run on the national rail network.
 As of 2020 it is based on the Mid-Hants Railway.
 Its boiler certificate expired in 2015.
 It is now stored awaiting overhaul.